AlexPavlou/MyDotfiles/README.md

 ## What even is this?

 All my suckless programs have luke smith's builds as their base, but the source code has been altered quite a bit, since I removed some patches and added a few, I made several additions to the source with bits from Mental Outlaw's build which really saved me a few times.
 Another person I must thank is siduck because his build of dwm (github.com/siduck/chadwm) gave me lots of ideas like the colorfultag patch and the bar/statuspadding patches which really helped my dwm take off.
 Other than dwm, st, dmenu and dwmblocks are pretty much just how I got them with a couple of things changed or added to them, like the colors/modules and a little variable I defined for dwmblocks so I don't have to flood /usr/local/bin/ with scripts.
 I tried to keep dwm minimal, stylish and useful, without having 70 patches on it.
-Things like sticky/scratchy or whatever you call them patches have been removed, just like xresources/clickable statusbar and anything that has to do with dwmblocks/shiftview/hide vacant tags etc.
+Things like sticky/scratchy or whatever you call them patches have been removed, just like xresources/clickable statusbar and anything that has to do with dwmblocks/hide vacant tags etc.

 ## Patches applied

 I applied the following patches to dwm:

-- statuspadding
-- barpadding
+- statuspadding, determines the padding between the edge and the content for the statusbar
+- barpadding, makes the statusbar float
-- colorfultag patch (https://github.com/fitrh/dwm/issues/1 and siduck's chadwm)
+- colorfultag patch (https://github.com/fitrh/dwm/issues/1 and siduck's chadwm), **you don't like it you can easily remove it**
-- preserveonrestart patch
-- swallow patch
-- True Fullscreen
+- preserveonrestart patch, just so you can refresh dwm without all windows spawning on tag1
+- swallow patch, whenever you open a gui program from the terminal, it swallows it, meaning that the terminal disappears and when you close that program it appears again, very useful for using nsxiv etc.
+- True Fullscreen, alt-F makes the window as big as the whole screen
+- shiftview, not really a patch but alt-g does the trick
-- vanity gaps
+- vanity gaps, gaps, consistent through different layouts
-- Layouts, of which not all work but well, good enough
-- notitle
+- Layouts
+- notitle, windows have no title on the bar, **this is also easily removable**, like all patches really..
-- underline tags
+- underline tags, tags in use have a little bar beneath them, looks good
-- status2d
+- status2d, allows for a colored bar, the tags use it

 St/Dmenu and Dwmblocks have the patches they came with -xresources

-*All Of these programs have colored emoji support, you simply have to install an adequate font.*
+*All Of these programs have colored emoji support, you simply have to install an adequate font and tell them to use it.*

 ### Requirements